ibpsa/project1-boptest/docs/DesReqGui/source/core_kpi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    The thermal discomfort is the integral of the deviation of the
-   temperature with respect to the predefined comfort range during a
+   temperature with respect to a predefined comfort range during a
    given period of time.
-This means that its units are of :math:`Kh` and is
+The units are :math:`Kh` and is
    quantified as:

    .. math:: D(t_0, t_f) = \sum_{z\in \mathbb{Z}} \int_{t_0}^{t_f} \left \|s_z (t) \right \| dt